Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Introduction

 where $K(\scA)_{hC_2}$, $K(\scA)^{hC_2}$ and $\hat{\bH}(C_2,K(\scA))$ denote the homotopy orbit, homotopy fixed point and the Tate spectrum of the $C_2$-spectrum $K(\scA)$.
 The spectrum $L(\scA) = \eta^{-1}GW(\scA)$ is $4$-periodic and has homotopy groups the Balmer triangular Witt groups of $\scA$.
 The map $GW(\scA) \to K(\scA)^{hC_2}$ is the subject of Williams' conjecture which predicts it to be a $2$-adic equivalence.
 The results of this section are essential in the solution of this conjecture for schemes in \cite{meBerrickKaroubiOestvar}.

-In Section \ref{sec:KGWspectrum}, we define the analogue $\GW$, called {\em Karoubi-Grothendieck-Witt spectrum functor}, of the non-connective $K$-theory functor $\bK$.
+In Section \ref{sec:KGWspectrum}, we define the analog $\GW$, called {\em Karoubi-Grothendieck-Witt spectrum functor}, of the non-connective $K$-theory functor $\bK$.
 As a spectrum it is equivalent to the mapping telescope of a sequence of spectra

 where $S$ denotes the algebraic suspension ring (Remark \ref{rmk:BiSpVsSpForGW}).
 However, this mapping telescope does not define a symmetric monoidal functor from dg categories to spectra for the same reason that the infinite loop space functor $\Omega^{\infty}GW$ of $GW$ is not symmetric monoidal.
 That's why our symmetric monoidal functor $\GW$ takes values in the category of bispectra.
 The symmetric monoidal model category of bispectra is yet another model for the homotopy category of spectra.
 It contains the category of symmetric spectra as a full monoidal subcategory, the inclusion of spectra into bispectra preserves stable equivalences and induces an equivalence of associated homotopy categories.
 There is a natural map $GW(\scA) \to \GW(\scA)$ which is an isomorphism in degrees $\geq 1$ and a monomorphism in degree $0$ (Theorem \ref{thm:KbKGWKGW}).
 If $\T\scA$ is idempotent complete, then this map is also an isomorphism in degree $0$.
 For instance, for a ring with involution $A$ with $\frac{1}{2}\in A$, the group $\GW_0(A)$ is the Grothendieck-Witt group of the category of finitely generated projective $A$-modules.
-We show in Theorems \ref{thm:InvarianceKGW}, \ref{thm:locnForKGW} and \ref{thm:PeriodicityExTriangleForKGW} the $\GW$-analogues of the Invariance, Localization, and Bott Sequence theorems proved for $GW$ in Section \ref{sec:PeriodInvLocn}.
+We show in Theorems \ref{thm:InvarianceKGW}, \ref{thm:locnForKGW} and \ref{thm:PeriodicityExTriangleForKGW} the $\GW$-analogs of the Invariance, Localization, and Bott Sequence theorems proved for $GW$ in Section \ref{sec:PeriodInvLocn}.

 In Section \ref{sec:GWschemes} we prove the results regarding the higher Grothendieck-Witt groups of schemes mentioned above.

 In Section \ref{section:Bott} we show that our results imply the $8$ homotopy equivalences in Bott's Periodicity Theorem for the infinite orthogonal group as envisioned by Karoubi in \cite{karoubi:battelle}.
 Whereas Karoubi's proof of his Fundamental Theorem in \cite{Karoubi:Annals} is based on classical $8$-fold Bott periodicity, our new proof of his theorem actually implies $8$-fold Bott periodicity.
 This is explained in Section \ref{subsec:ClassicalBottPeriod}.
 Of course, Bott periodicity is not new, but the reader may find it a little reward at the end of a long paper.